For Mac and PC (Standalone app, VST3, AUv3 Plugin)

 Resets all Jamstik Studio MIDI Guitar settings to factory settings.

-Meant for internal use/debugging.
+Jamstik Device information meant for internal use/debugging.

 In the calibration menu found on the top menu bar, you can tune your guitar as well as check the velocities of your MIDI data.

 Note: If data is not showing up or only showing up on one string on this page like below, go into Device Settings and set your guitar to MPE Mode and make sure pitch bend send and amplitude tracking send is on.